Sony Alpha a6600 Review:

 I am thrilled that Sony added touch sensitivity to the LCD screen.

-Focus point selection is much simpler and more natural for me due to the continued lack of a dedicated AF joystick.
+Focus point selection is much simpler and more natural due to the continued lack of a dedicated AF joystick.

 It even works while using the electronic viewfinder.